 I am actually planning to sell my merchandise on Shopee but I have not started posting yet.

 I’m glad to see this as one of the most viewed pages on my blog.
-It means that people are looking for ways on how to maximize their savings account – and one of those ways is to get additional benefits such as free life insurance.
+It means that people are looking for ways to maximize their savings account – and one of those ways is to get additional benefits such as free life insurance.